zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

                    * [RCODE Name] different from NoError in response.
                    * AA bit not set in response.
                    * No NS records in answer section.
                    * Owner name of any of the NS records is not *Intermediate Query Name*.
-             4. Extract the name server names from the NS records and any address records in the additional section.
+             4. Extract the name server names from the NS records in the answer section and any matching address records in the additional section.
              5. Do [DNS Lookup] of name server names (A and AAAA) not already listed in the additional section of the response.
 If a CNAME is encountered, follow the chain of CNAME records but use the